maglore9900/gibber/README.md

 # gibber

-A simple Speech-to-Text (STT) / Text-to-Speech (TTS) wrapper for LLMs
+A simple Speech-to-Text (STT) / Text-to-Speech (TTS) wrapper for LLMs.
+Currently it supports OpenAI and Ollama for local LLM models.

+With minor modification it could support other closed source models.
+The LLM functions are defined in [modules/adapter.py](modules/adapter.py)

 # INSTALLATION